BuiltByRobyn/mkdocsmaterialcomms/docs/what-is-prototype.md

 ## What is a User Flow?

-With prototyping in Figma, you can create multiple user flows for your prototype in one page to preview a user's full journey and experience through your designs.
-Imagine you're designing an app or a website, and you want to show how a user moves from one screen to another.
-A Figma flow creates a map of the users journey, and demonstrates how the different screens (or frames) are connected.
-When you click a button, a link, or swipe, it takes you to the next step in the journey.
+With prototyping in Figma, you can create multiple user flows for your prototype in one page.
+A user flow creates an example of your users journey, and demonstrates how the different screens in your project are connected.
+When you click a button, Figma takes you to the next step in the process, just like your user would see in your final product.
+This allows you to preview a user's full experience while using your design .

 For example:
-📱 Home Screen → Tap “Shop Now” → 🛍️ Products Page → Select an item → 🛒 Cart Page
+Home Screen -> Tap **Shop Now** -> Products Page -> Select an item -> Cart Page

 Each of these steps is part of a flow, showing how users navigate through your app or website.
 It helps designers test ideas before writing any code, making sure everything works smoothly!